 Once an Aircraft has landed, it is treated as a Vehicle for all intents and purposes, losing any other bonuses that Aircraft usually have.
-Unless otherwise specified. landed Aircraft cannot move.
+Unless otherwise specified, landed Aircraft cannot move.
+Landed Aircraft cannot carry or claim Objectives.

 A landed Aircraft can choose to take off as part of a Moving action - simply place the flight stand back on the model, and treat it as an Aircraft again with its full MV value.